dapr/dapr/pkg/runtime/wfengine/README.md

 ## Running tests

-There are no tests that directly target Dapr Workflows yet.
+There are no end-to-end tests that directly target the Dapr Workflows engine yet.
 However, this engine is fully compatible with .NET and Java Durable Task SDKs.

 | Language/Stack | Package | Project Home | Samples |
 | - | - | - | - |